astrohart/MFR/MFR.GUI.Windows/README.md

 Handles the
 [](#E-System-Windows-Forms-ToolStripDropDownItem-DropDownOpening 'System.Windows.Forms.ToolStripDropDownItem.DropDownOpening')
-event raised by the message of the user clicking on the Help menu to open it.
+event raised by the message of the user clicking on the HelpProfileExplainerDialog menu to open it.

 ##### Parameters